IBM/ibm-block-csi-driver/docs/content/installation/install_compatibility_requirements.md

 2. Configure your storage system host attachment, per worker node.

     **Note:** IBM® block storage CSI driver 1.11.0 introduced dynamic host definition.
 For more information and installation instructions, see [Installing the host definer](install_hostdefiner.md).
-If this feature is not installed, the nodes are not dynamically defined on the storage system and they must be defined manually.
+If this feature is not installed, the nodes are not dynamically defined on the storage system and they must be defined manually. <br />
+    **Note:** Dynamic host definition is only supported with IBM Storage Virtualize family products.

     Be sure to configure your storage system host attachment according to your storage system instructions.